PRODUCT DESIGN

 MID-FIDELITY TESTING | PRIORITY REVISIONS

-Due to time constraints, I wanted to test early on to receive feedback and discover any issues related to accessibility, app structure & UI, as well as determine whether there are any gaps in the flows or the features selected to include in the MVP.
+Due to time constraints, I wanted to test early to receive feedback and discover any issues related to accessibility, app structure & UI, as well as determine whether there are any gaps in the flows or the features selected to include in the MVP.

 I tested out the following flows with 3 participants:

-Usability testing brought to light some areas for improvement.
-There was confusion about where to find 'upcoming pickups,' with different ideas ranging across various sections of the app.
-This confusion was caused partly by a confusing activity tab icon and the use of tabs on both the activity & messaging pages.
-Some participants felt uneasy about sharing exact addresses, preferring meet-up locations and desiring notifications when their address is shared.
+Other participants felt uneasy about sharing exact addresses, preferring meet-up locations and desiring notifications when their address is shared.
 Another key takeaway is the emphasis on messaging, where participants highlighted the importance of a human connection, suggesting that making messaging a required step could enhance the community-focused experience.

 What went well